-The net and comprehensive loss for the three months ended January 31, 2013 includes a non-cash recovery of \$2,065 (2012 - expense of \$2,186) related to share based compensation.
+The net and comprehensive loss for the three months ended January 31, 2013 included a non-cash recovery of \$2,065 related to share based compensation.
 The recovery occurred as a result of the assumptions used in calculations made at the reporting date for options that had not vested.
-No options were granted during the three months ended January 31, 2013 or 2012.
-Expenses net of the share based compensation recovery were \$54,741 lower than the previous year.
+No options were granted during the three months ended January 31, 2014 or 2013.

-During the three months ended January 31, 2013, Troymet invested \$67,740 in mineral exploration and evaluation assets compared to \$98,380 expended in the previous period.
-These expenditures relate primarily to exploration and drilling programs in progress during the period at the Key project.
+During the three months ended January 31, 2014, Troymet invested \$5,753 in mineral exploration and evaluation assets compared to \$67,740 expended in the previous period.